ssfsx17/ffpnp/pandoc-markdown/0710-status-conditions.md

 ### Status: Shadow Wall

 After Armor Damage that you take is decreased by 30%.
 The percentages of all such modifiers are added together, e.g. 10% and 30% add together for 40%.

+### Status: Shell

+Magical After-Armor Damage against you is halved.

 ### Status: Sheltron